jasonyansk/resume/index.md

 #### VMware Specialist _| Jul 2021 – Jan 2023_

 1. Executed the comprehensive upgrade of the VMware infrastructure (vCenter, ESXi, SRM) of 600+ VMs from legacy versions to the latest releases, ensuring improved performance, security, and scalability
-1. Automated the creation of Veeam DR plan based on vSphere tags using Powershell script
+1. Automated the creation of Veeam DR plan based on vSphere tags using PowerShell script
 1. Managed the implementation of NetApp S3 object storage solution, optimizing data storage and retrieval

 ### The University of Hong Kong, _Hong Kong_